Claudius Gothicus: Reign

-Historians date Claudius's death in either January, April, August, or September.
-These discrepancies are the result of the various conflicting sources.
-The Chronograph of 354 gives Claudius a reign of "1 year and 4 months", Jerome and Aurelius Victor both give "1 year and 9 months".
-Some Alexandrian coins have been dated to his third year, suggesting that he died in September 270.
-However, the first document of Aurelian is dated to 25 May 270.

 Government and foreign affairs

 Claudius was not the only man to reap the benefits of holding high office after the death of Gallienus.
 Before the rule of Claudius Gothicus, there had only been two emperors from the Balkans, but afterwards there would only be one emperor who did not hail from the provinces of Pannonia, Moesia or Illyricum until 378, when Theodosius I from Hispania would take the throne.
 Four inscriptions provide an insight into the government at the time.
 The first is a dedication to Aurelius Heraclianus, the prefect involved in the conspiracy against Gallienus, from Traianus Mucianus, who also gave a dedication to Heraclianus's brother, Aurelius Appollinaris, who was the equestrian governor of the province of Thracia in 267–68 AD.
 Because these men shared the family name, Marcus Aurelius, a name given to those made citizens by the constitutio Antoniniana, these men did not come from the imperial élite.
 The third inscription reveals the career of Marcianus, another leading general by the time that Gallienus died.
 The fourth honours Julius Placidianus, the prefect of the vigiles.
 Heraclianus, Appollinaris, Placidianus, or Marcianus may not have been of Danubian origin themselves, but none of them were members of the Severan aristocracy, and all of them appear to owe their prominence to their military roles.
 Marcus Aurelius Probus (another emperor in waiting) was also of Balkan background, and from a family enfranchised in the time of Caracalla.

 Although their influence was weakened, there were still a number of men with influence from the older aristocracy.
 Claudius assumed the consulship in 269 with Paternus, a member of the prominent senatorial family, the Paterni, who had supplied consuls and urban prefects throughout Gallienus's reign, and thus were quite influential.
 In addition, Flavius Antiochianus, one of the consuls of 270, who was an urban prefect the year before, would continue to hold his office for the following year.
 A colleague of Antiochianus, Virius Orfitus, also the descendant of a powerful family, would continue to hold influence during his father's term as prefect.
 Aurelian's colleague as consul was another such man, Pomponius Bassus, a member of one of the oldest senatorial families, as was one of the consuls in 272, Junius Veldumnianus.